 Find the customer account you want to grant document access to and then select the button.
-In the right dialog, select either the 'Set Document Access' or 'Set Publication Access' links depending on whether you protected the document for selected customers or to a publication.
+In the right pane, select either the ‘Set Document Access’ or ‘Set Publication Access’ links depending on whether you protected the document for selected customers or to a publication.

 You can then select the documents or publications you want to grant access to for either an unlimited or limited period.

 STEP 7: Send protected PDF files to your users / customers

 Now you are ready to send your secure PDF files (PDC files) to users by email, or you can publish them on CD-ROM, DVD, removable media, etc., or as a download from your web site.